 Time is important to travelers, so this lesson focuses on numbers.
 Prior to diving in, you will review reviewing what you learned.
 After, you will learn how to pronoun the teens, twenties, then hundreds, thousands, and beyond.
 You will also learn the days and months.
 Calendars are a little different in France, and you will need to read them.

 Welcome to France!
 In this lesson, you will learn all about transportation.
 You will start out at the airport.
-Then you will learn words about taxis, buses, trains, and my favorite, the subway.
+Then you will learn words about taxis, buses, trains, and the subway.